isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 It was almost midnight when I finished writing the letter.

-It was ten days since I sent the letter, Mr. Morimoto, the principal, came and said.
+It was ten days after I sent the letter that Mr.Morimoto, the principal, suddenly came to see me.

 “Mr. Iha, you might be able to get an extra pass.
-I heard you sent them a letter.
+I heard that you sent them a letter.
 They read it, and one of them from the Okayama Prefectural Board of Education is here today.
-He wants to see your daily life here, and he also wants to keep it secret.
-So behave more cheerfully than usual, are you okay?”
+He wants to see your daily life here in private.
+So, behave more cheerfully than usual, are you okay?”

 -----Oh, they received my letter!
 They listened to my appeal!
 It was a week later.
 I received an acceptance letter from the Niirada Class of Oku High School.
 I was the 31st person to be accepted out of a maximum number of 30.